BosEriko/dotfiles/README.md

     git clone https://github.com/BosEriko/dotfiles.git ~/dotfiles && bash ~/dotfiles/install.sh

 ## One last step
-After successfully running the script above, be sure to set the terminal font family and size to `Ubuntu Mono derivative Powerline 14 pt.`.
+After successfully running the script above, be sure to set the terminal font family and size to `Ubuntu Mono derivative Powerline 14 pt.`

 ## Call to action
-If you want to share some ideas you can email me at mail@boseriko.com.
+If you want to share some ideas you can email me at mail@boseriko.com